 Intrinsics are a wonderful thing to power HP 3000 development and enhancement.
 There was a time when file information was hard to procure on a 3000.
-It was a long time ago, as I was reminded by Olav Kappert in his call about his HP 3000 history.
-"The high point in MPE software was the JOBINFO intrinsic," he said.
-Kappert started with the 3000 in 1979.
+"The high point in MPE software was the JOBINFO intrinsic," said Olav Kappert, an MPE pro who started with the 3000 in 1979.

-Fast-forward 33 years later and you'll find questions from a different programmer still working on a 3000, adding features to a system.
+Fast-forward four decades years later and people still ask about adding features to a system.
 The Obtaining File Information section of a KSAM manual on MPE/iX holds an answer to what seems like an advanced problem.
-That manual sits in a tucked-away corner of HP's website today, the HP Business Support Center page for 3000 documentation and manuals.

 I'm still using our old HP 3000, and I have access to the HP COBOL compiler.
 We haven't migrated and aren't intending to.
 My problem is how to use the characteristics of an input file as HPFOPEN parameters to create an output file.
 I want that output file to be essentially an exact replica of the input file (give or take some of the data).
 I want to do this without knowing anything about the input file until it is opened by the COBOL program.